- New or Transfer Student

-- Students enrolled concurrently may not enroll for more than six (6) hours during any semester unless approved by the Vice Chancellor for Academic Services.
+- Students enrolled concurrently may not enroll for more than 12 hours during any semester unless approved by the Vice Chancellor for Academic Services.

 - Students enrolled concurrently will be required to comply with the College policies and procedures.

-- Students enrolled concurrently will be responsible for payment of tuition and fees.
+- Students enrolled concurrently will have all Mandatory Fees waived by UACCM.
+Payment of tuition, course specific fees (if any), and books will be the responsibility of the student unless these costs are paid by the high school, a grant, a private foundation, or other external entity.
 All arrangements for receiving concurrent high school credit are the responsibility of the student and the high school.

 Concurrently enrolled students will be required to attend a mandatory orientation with a parent or guardian.

 *These documents needed prior to admission and receipt of financial aid